Sadness: A Long Rambling of Someone Who Has Read Way Too Much About This Non-existent Game

 "I'm the IGN user Twiilight_Prince, who years ago (before starting HullBreach Studios with my brothers Daniel and Robert Gump) released the only three 100% real screenshots of Sadness thanks to Piotr Bielatowicz.
 I fought trolls for years, proving the game existed across the internet, while nIBRIS regrettably struggled in development with their Gamebryo programmers at Frontline and their graphics partner Digital Amigos, up until Sadness officially went vapor in 2010.
 Jeremy Kleve and myself have basically been unofficially involved in Sadness across the last 6 years in the background."

+They mention that, while they want to stay close to the original concept, they also wanted to make it 2D and have a bigger focus on puzzles and introduce RPG mechanics.
 However, this was not to be.
 The two teams never managed to secure the IP, and they were unable to continue work on the game that they had spend so much time cheering on.
 It seems that there was bit fight for the IP, but nothing ever came of this and the rights may still be with Bloober Team.

 In 2021, Bloobler Team released The Medium, a game that was hailed by some as the successor to Sadness.
 With a protagonist called Marianne who is trying to help a little girl called Sadness, it is hard not to think of a connection between the two games.
 The team would confirm that The Medium has Easter eggs (little references and secrets for players to find) to their previous games, however, they would not confirm if this was directly a reference to Sadness.